 top of page

-Onwuamaegbu has also written about race, art, and culture at The Washington Post, Al Jazeera English, Cosmopolitan, The Boston Globe, and more.
+Natachi Onwuamaegbu is an entrepreneur, journalist, and CEO/co-founder of the Ndeza Collective’s Braiding Nairobi, a storytelling-driven app that connects customers with hair braiders for at-home services.
+She has written on race, art, and culture for The Washington Post, Al Jazeera English, Cosmopolitan, The Boston Globe, and more.

 bottom of page